Misbehaving tells the story of the emergence of behavioral economics.

 The people closest to an econ are actually poor people, who need to make ends meet and thus spend more time wondering about money allocation and opportunity costs.

-I don’t fully agree with the author here or, at least, there are plenty of exception.
+I don’t fully agree with the author here or, at least, there are plenty of exceptions.
 Many people are actually poor because they do not think about money allocation and opportunity costs.
+Ever.

 Humans don’t just think in terms of number and utility maximization, but also take into account the perceived quality of the deal.